'They'll burn with their house': Behind the decision to defy evacuation orders as flames approach | CBC News

 Feeling abandoned

 One of the people defying the evacuation order in the François Lake area is 25-year-old Jared Johnson.
-He was hired to work in the Cheslatta Carriere First Nation archives department, but has instead spent the past days digging fire lines, hauling debris from buildings, and sprinkling every house he can get to.
+He works in the Cheslatta Carrier First Nation archives department, but has spent recent days digging fire lines, hauling debris from buildings and sprinkling water on every house he can get to.

 Johnson said he stayed behind because with hundreds of fires burning across the province, resources have been stretched thin, leaving the small community — which mostly relies on ferry service — feeling abandoned.